hossein-ahmadi/STORM/README.md

 session.SaveChanges();
 ```

-## Query data
+### Query data

-STORM Support simple queries to advance queries. to select all entities:
+Retreive all records:
 ```cs
 using var session = new BlogDbSession();
 var users = session.Users.ToList();
 ```

-filter with linq expressions:
+Or filter with linq expressions:

 ```cs
 using var session = new BlogDbSession();